-The couple tied the knot in 2003 and Magnolia Market opened soon after.
-They couple began selling the farmhouse decor items that have become synonymous with Jo Jo's signature style.
-Before becoming Fixer Upper stars, the couple also welcomed four children -- Drake, Duke, Ella and Emmie.
+The couple tied the knot in 2003, and their Waco store Magnolia Market opened soon after.
+The couple began selling the farmhouse decor items that have become synonymous with Jo Jo's signature style.
+Before becoming Fixer Upper stars, the couple also welcomed four children — Drake, Duke, Ella and Emmie.
 Baby Crew followed in 2018.

 "We're this odd yin and yang, this whole opposites attract," Chip told People.

 "It really was this powerful chemistry that happened early in our marriage.
 We enjoyed spending time together, taking on challenges together.
 I would argue that at the end of the day, we learned early that we're a lot stronger and powerful when we're pulling together, as opposites to pulling against each other.
 We're a powerful force when we operate like that."